pkacprzak/instagram-stalker/README.md

 ```
 --help -h           Show help message and exit.

 --interval -i       Frequency of refreshing the status in minutes.

--sound  -s    Play sounds while notifying.
+--sound -s          Play sounds while notifying.

 --verbose -v        Prints console info when the status is still private

 ```